Al Sharpton: Vieques

 In 2001, Sharpton was jailed for 90 days on trespassing charges while protesting against U.S. military target practice exercises in Puerto Rico near a United States Navy bombing site.
 Sharpton was held in a Puerto Rican lockup for two days and then imprisoned at Metropolitan Detention Center, Brooklyn on May 25, 2001.
-He was released on August 17, 2001.
+He went on a 43-day hunger strike to protest the bombing, losing 31 pounds, and was released on August 17, 2001.

 Ousmane Zongo

 In 2002, Sharpton was involved in protests following the death of West African immigrant Ousmane Zongo.
 Zongo, who was unarmed, was shot by an undercover police officer during a raid on a warehouse in the Chelsea neighborhood of Manhattan.
 Sharpton met with the family and also provided some legal services.